zhaohanyun/Glister/README.md

 - Simin Fan olivia-fsm@sjtu.edu.cn

-   - Finish testing and deploying image object relatedness scoring model
-   - Finish finetuning and deploying image aesthetic-base assessment scoring model
-   - Finish image construction pattern recognition scoring system
+  - ​	Implement object detection and classification

+  - ​	Implement aesthetic evaluation

 - Yuchen Xu tonyxu0305@sjtu.edu.cn
 - Yuqing Qiu qiuyuqing@sjtu.edu.cn
   -  Finish writing and debugging backend API "getAlbums", "getFolders" and "getPhotos" for the feature of "view scored photos" and "get recommended photos"
   -  Finish writing and debugging backend API "editAlbum" for the feature of "rename the photo folder
   -  Finish writing and debugging backend API "starPhoto" for the feature of "star photos"
   -  Finish writing backend API "deletePhoto" for the feature of "modify photos"
   -  Finish writing backend API "postAlbum" and subfunctions "processVideo" and "processImages" for the feature of "Real-time recording", "Upload photos" and "Upload videos"
   -  Finish integrating the algorithm with subfunctions "processVideo" and "processImages"
   -  Finish setting up the database
 - Zechen Huang huangzechen@sjtu.edu.cn
    - Deploy the backend frameworks and tools on the cloud server.
    - Configure the backend directory and write shell scripts to control the app.
    - Test and debug skeletal functions.